The RAP process

 Aboriginal and/or Torres Strait Islander organisations who wish to develop a RAP are not charged a fee.

 The RAP templates contain minimum required actions and deliverables.
-The resources provided ensure that your draft RAP meets Reconciliation Australia’s standards for accreditation.
+The resources provided ensure that your draft RAP meets Reconciliation Australia’s standards for endorsement.

 Once you have submitted a RAP, a RAP Officer at Reconciliation Australia will then review your document in line with the RAP requirements.
 They will then provide you with strategic feedback.

-You should expect a minimum of 2 to 3 rounds of feedback.
+You should expect a minimum of two to three rounds of feedback.

-Reconciliation Australia reviews RAPs on a standard time frame of 3 to 4 weeks.
+Reconciliation Australia reviews each draft on a standard time frame of four weeks.

 You have the option of arranging a time to meet with your RAP Officer to clarify the feedback.

-After the review process Reconciliation Australia will conditionally endorse your RAP.
+After the review process Reconciliation Australia will progress your RAP to endorsement.

 Reconciliation Australia will then formally endorse your RAP, approving the final designed document and publishing your plan on the Reconciliation Australia website.

-Once you have received formal endorsement, your RAP is officially accredited by Reconciliation Australia and your organisation is recognised as a member of the RAP network.
+Once you have received formal endorsement, your RAP is now a public commitment and your organisation is recognised as a member of the RAP network.

 You can then share and promote your RAP externally.